jdbctemplatemapper/jdbctemplatemapper/README.md

 SelectMapper allows generating the select columns string for the model and population of the model from a ResultSet.

-An example for querying the following relationship: An 'Order' has many 'OrderLine' and each 'OrderLine' has one product using Spring's ResultSetExtractor
+An example for querying the following relationship: An 'Order' has many 'OrderLine' and each 'OrderLine' has one Product using Spring's ResultSetExtractor

 ```java
  @Table(name = "orders")